-For a Class 9b building BCA requires access for people with disabilities to and within all areas usually used by the occupants.
+For Class 9b Childcare building, BCA requires access for people with disabilities to and within all areas usually used by the occupants.

 AS1428 - Design for Access and Mobility

 The AS1428 Suite provides design requirements for accessibility generally, covering all types of disabilities.
 AS1428.1 and AS1428.4.1 are referenced by the NCC / BCA.